Fort Smith, AR

 The onset of warmer weather signals the arrival of a summertime pest: mosquitoes.
 The mosquito problem has become more significant in recent years with the spread of the West Nile Virus.

-The spraying controls only adult mosquitoes.
-The best mosquito reduction effort is to prevent the hatch of new mosquitoes.
+The most effective way to control mosquitoes is to eliminate their breeding sites.
 Mosquito larvae need stagnant water for 5-7 days in order to hatch.
 Even small amounts of water such as a birdbath, a clogged gutter, or a bucket are sufficient.
-Citizens should do everything possible to eliminate standing water.
-If the standing water can’t be eliminated, stirring the standing water every 3-4 days is helpful.
+Citizens should do everything possible to eliminate standing water from these sources.

 Citizens needing more information about the West Nile virus may call the Sebastian County Health Department at 479-452-8600 or visit healthy.arkansas.gov.